M6 Motorway (Sydney): Construction

 Prior to the start of major construction, associated construction works began on open spaces near the M6 corridor in August 2020.
 These include upgrades to Ador Park and McCarthy Reserve at Rockdale, and Brighton Memorial Playing Fields at Brighton-Le-Sands.
 The upgrades are due to the upcoming construction impacts on the open space and recreational facilities at Rockdale Bicentennial Park.

-In May 2021, the design and construction contract for Stage 1 was awarded to CIMIC Group's subsidiaries CPB and UGL, in a joint venture with Ghella.
+In May 2021, the design and construction contract for Stage 1 was awarded to CIMIC Group's subsidiaries CPB Contractors and UGL, in a joint venture with Ghella.
 Major construction of Stage 1 began on 29 November 2021.

+Construction was halted in March 2024 due to sinkholes that opened above the tunnel.

 Tolls

 Toll prices are proposed to be $2.44 each way when the first stage of M6 opens.
 However, as all traffic will have to utilise the M8, motorists will also have to pay WestConnex tolls in addition to the M6 toll.